Before your hunting trip to New Zealand

-- Check the requirements for your destination country.
+- Check the import requirements for your destination country.

-- Let MPI know that you plan to take a trophy or hide out of New Zealand.
+- Let the Ministry for Primary Industries (MPI) know that you plan to take a trophy or hide out of New Zealand.

 Import requirements vary between countries.
 Before you export your trophy or hide from New Zealand, you’ll need to contact a quarantine office in your own country to find out what they need.